bodmeeen/rmdl/README.md

 ```bash
 rmdl links.txt
 ```
-The utility first searches for the file in the current directory; if it doesn't find the file there, it searches the Desktop directory
+The utility first searches for the file in the current directory; if it doesn't find the file there, it searches the Desktop directory.

+File formatting rules:
+Each line in the text file must start with a specific number indicating the download type, followed by a space, and then the URL:

+    1 - for Albums

+    2 - for Playlists

+    3 - for Singles (individual tracks)

+Example of links.txt:
+    1 link1
+    3 link2
+    2 link3
+    ...

 ### 4. Browser Cookies & Authorization (Important Note)